justiceamoh/justiceamoh.github.io/about.md

 Hey there!

 I am Justice Amoh, a PhD candidate of the [Thayer School](http://thayer.dartmouth.edu/) at [Dartmouth College](http://dartmouth.edu/).
-My research interests are acoustics, machine learning, signal processing and biomedical devices.
+I am a member of the [Thayer Analog Lab](http://engineering.dartmouth.edu/analoglab/) and my research interests are Machine Learning, Biomedical Devices and Acoustic Signal Processing.

 ### Projects
 Acoustic Health Sensors: Circuitry and machine learning algorithms for analyzing respiratory acoustics for detection and characterization of Asthma or COPD symptoms.